harshapenikalapati7936l/angularInterview/README.md

 Before Angular 14, every component had to be part of an Angular module.
 From Angular 14 onward, standalone components can be created without needing to be declared in a module, making them more reusable and lightweight.

+# 3. What are angular services
+These are plain typescript files created with @Injectable decorator, has common/reusable code , data access methods, any validations.
+These can be injected at root level or component level.
+@Injectable({
+provideIn: 'root'
+})
+when we provideIn root then you can directly use in any component.
+If you